OndrejDudacek/Cellular-automata/README.md

 # Cellular-automata
 ## Content
 ### Conway's Game of Life
 My instance of The Game of Life.
-Orgiginal Game of Life comes from British mathematician John Horton Conway from 1970.
+Original Game of Life comes from British mathematician John Horton Conway from 1970.